 Properties that include modern conveniences, have natural light in bedrooms, excellent ventilation and good security are more favourable.
 Desirable properties are compact, but give the tenant a roomy environment with open plan living spaces.

 Are you seeking to buy your first investment property, but are not sure where to start?
-Then Contact eChoice, we can help you make sense of the market and find the right home loan.
+Then contact eChoice, our brokers have access to 100’s of products, so we’ll help find you a competitive mortgage rate.